 - can also issue Notices for violations of the zoning code, issue stop work orders and impose late filing fees.

 Before you begin any construction, please contact the Zoning Administrator to review your project and plans.
 A zoning permit is required before beginning construction.
-You may contact the Zoning Administrator on Fridays from 3 PM to 6 PM, or leave a message with the Zoning Secretary and your call will be returned.
+You may leave a message with the Zoning Secretary (814-899-2305) and your call will be returned.

 If your construction project requires digging you will need to contact Pa.
 One Call at 1-800-242-1776.
 Pennsylvania requires three working days notice prior to your dig time and this is a free service to homeowners.
 Hitting a utility line can be costly for the homeowner so it is best to contact PA One Call.
 See PA One Call for further information.